How To Get a Mortgage With a CCJ in the UK? A Guide

 The Bottom Line

-Having a CCJ might seem like a stumbling block on the road to securing a mortgage, but it doesn’t mean you’re out of the game.
+A CCJ might feel like a hurdle when trying to get a mortgage, but it doesn’t mean it’s impossible.

-Several factors come into play – your deposit size, the age of your CCJ and whether it’s satisfied, the kind of mortgage you’re eyeing, the value of your CCJ and even any extra credit issues you might have.
+Several things can influence your chances, such as the size of your deposit, how old your CCJ is, whether it’s been paid off, the type of mortgage you want, the amount of your CCJ, and any other credit issues you might have.

-- Offer you insights into which lenders are more likely to approve your application.
+• Find lenders more likely to approve your application.

 Get Matched With Your Dream Mortgage Advisor...